palera1n/palera1n/README.md

 # palera1n
-iOS 15.0-15.7 **work in progress** semi-tethered checkm8 "jailbreak"
+iOS 15.0-15.3.1 **work in progress** semi-tethered checkm8 "jailbreak" ( TWEAK BRANCH )

 # What does this do?
 It boots the device with AMFI patches.
-On first run, it'll boot a ramdisk which dumps your onboard blob, and installs the loader app (Pogo by Amy) to Tips.
-This is mainly a **developer** jailbreak.
-There is **no tweak injection yet**.
+On first run, it'll boot a ramdisk which dumps your onboard blob, and installs Sileo and Substitute.

 **WARNING**: On A11, it has the deep sleep bug while booted with palera1n, and will kernel panic, or just not wake up until force rebooted, about a minute after being in sleep mode.